Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

-The USB flash disk is small, lightweight, compact, and more accommodating (in terms of the data it can store) than the floppy disk.
+The USB flash drive is small, lightweight, compact, and more accommodating (in terms of the data it can store) than the floppy disk.
 It uses flash memory technology to store data.

 A USB flash drive can be kept on a keychain, carried around your neck, and can also be worn on your wrist like a watch.
 Their small size and compatibility make them a good choice for professionals to carry, even across the border.

-A USB flash disk drive is very important because it can be used for various reasons:
+A USB flash drive is very important because it can be used for various reasons: